 How Betting Bonuses Work

 Bonuses come in all shapes and sizes, but the one thing they all share is some sort of promise that you’ll get something in return for signing up and making that first deposit.
-The vast majority of welcome offers come in two flavors: match rate and no-deposit.
+The vast majority of welcome offers come in three flavors: match rate, no-deposit and first wager refund.

 Match Rate Bonuses

 This is the largest and most common type of welcome offer in online gambling.
 The amount of money you get is directly related to the size of your deposit.
 A typical 100% welcome bonus, for example, would double your first deposit.
 Transfer $200 to your account and they’ll give you an extra $200 to go along with it.